-Professor Tom Williamson is a vitreoretinal surgeon at St Thomas Hospital, London.
-He has a wide experience of surgical interventions for retinal disease with 500 operations performed under his care annually.
+Tom Williamson is a consultant ophthalmologist (eye) surgeon at Guy's and St Thomas' NHS Foundation Trust.
+He performs vitreoretinal surgery and has a wide experience retinal disease surgery.
+Around 500 operations are performed under his care every year.

 Education and training

 - Ophthalmology training in Glasgow, Aberdeen, Cambridge and London

 - Investigation and design of new surgical methods

 - North of England ophthalmological society medal, 2012

 - Committee member of Vail Vitrectomy

 Tom has published 4 books and his text Vitreoretinal Surgery (Springer) is used for training in vitreoretinal surgery internationally.